vtexdocs/dev-portal-content/docs/guides/Customer Credit API/store-configuration.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "As mentioned before, the `notificationSettings` field is optional.
-If you do not wish to set any e-mail notification triggers for either `daysPrior` or `daysAfter`, just fill in the corresponding parameter with an empty array (`[]`).", "title": "You do not need to set triggers in both timelines" }
+>ℹ️ As mentioned before, the `notificationSettings` field is optional.
+If you do not wish to set any e-mail notification triggers for either `daysPrior` or `daysAfter`, just fill in the corresponding parameter with an empty array (`[]`).
-[/block]